-The University of Tulsa supports chapters of national honor societies that recognize the hard work of our students.
+The University of Tulsa is proud to support chapters of national honor societies that recognize the hard work of our students.
 Phi Beta Kappa and Phi Kappa Phi recognize all areas of study.

 Phi Beta Kappa is the oldest American honorary society, founded at the College of William and Mary in 1776.
 The University of Tulsa chapter, Beta of Oklahoma, was chartered in 1989.
 The chapter annually elects to membership students with exceptionally strong records in the liberal arts and sciences.
 Election to membership in Phi Beta Kappa is one of the highest academic honors and is almost universally regarded as evidence of superior scholarly attainment.